XodoDocs/itext-legacy-tmc-techblog/pdfCalligraph whitepaper.md

 However, the writing systems of the world can be much more complex and varied than just a sequence of letters with no interaction.
 Supporting every type of writing system that humanity has developed is a tall order, but we strive to be a truly global company.
-As such, we are determined to come as close to that goal as technology allows us as long as there's a decent business case [NOTE: phrasing].
+As such, we are determined to come as close to that goal as technology allows us as long as there's a decent business case [TODO: phrasing].

 In earlier versions of iText, we were already able to render Chinese, Japanese, and Korean (CJK) glyphs in PDF documents, and had limited support for the right-to-left Hebrew and Arabic scripts.